r-b-g-b/AY250_HW/hw4/README.md

 runClassifier.py
 	train : this function trains the classifier on the full set of images in 50 categories.
 It prints the output of classification and computes an accuracy estimate using 5-Fold cross-validation.
 It then saves the model to disk.
 	Input:
-		load_precomputed : if true it loads precomputed features, if false it computes the features from scratch
+		load_precomputed : default True. if true it loads precomputed features, if false it computes the features from scratch

 	run_final_classifier
 	this function loads the previously trained model and runs it on a set of images stored in the testimgdir in the testimgdir